Will Benson Player Props: Reds vs. Pirates

 Will Benson At The Plate

-- Benson is batting .279 with 10 doubles, five triples, seven home runs and 29 walks.
+- Benson has 10 doubles, five triples, seven home runs and 29 walks while batting .279.

+- In 49.2% of his 65 games this season, Benson has picked up at least one hit.
+He's also had 12 multi-hit games.

 - He has scored in 25 games this season (38.5%), including multiple runs in five games.